-Editor’s note: In these divided times, I’ve sought wisdom on how to effectively stand up for the causes I care about (human rights, the environment, education, general compassion… to name a few) while not resorting to the same hate- and fear-filled rhetoric that got us here.
-Peggy O’Mara has been my mentor long before we ever actually met.
-It is her calm voice and reassuring perspective that got me through many a parenting challenge.
-It is her sharp-yet-kind journalistic advice that has inspired me in my role at Green Child for the past six years.
+Editor’s note: Peggy O’Mara’s calm voice and reassuring perspective has helped me through many a parenting challenge.
+It is her sharp-yet-kind journalistic advice that has inspired me in my role at Green Child for the past ten years.
 So among the people I turn to for moral support and wisdom, it is her perspective that has given me the most hope and understanding.

 There are people like Peggy who have lived through ups and downs like this, and they’ve come through it with the ability to see the big picture.
-So when she told me she was energized by the level of involvement, I decided to remove, “The sky is falling!” from my mental loop and put my brain to the task of seeing what she sees.
+So when she told me she was energized by the level of involvement during the past few years, I decided to remove, “The sky is falling!” from my mental loop.
 I asked her if we could work together on a piece to inspire women on how to take action, and specifically how to put themselves in the position to make change.
 As usual, Peggy put a great deal of thought and effort in her response, and the following article is the result.

 One last thing… this citizen action plan isn’t geared toward one political ideology.
 If you’re reading this, you’re probably a parent or someone concerned about the environment or healthy food.
 Use these guidelines to take action and create positive change on the issues that matter most to you, your family, and the future for your children.

 There’s an excitement in the air.
 It’s a nervous excitement to be sure, but people are energized and engaged.
 It reminds me of the sixties when, everywhere you went, people were having the same conversation.
 A friend recently said,

 “This is what we’ve been waiting for.
 We just didn’t know it would look like this.”